PCAP_STATS(3) PCAP_STATS(3)

 The statistics do not behave the same way on all platforms. ps_recv

-filter(3) or not, or it might count only packets that pass the filter.
+pcap_setfilter(3) or not, or it might count only packets that pass the

-It also might, or might not, count packets dropped because there was no
+filter.
+It also might, or might not, count packets dropped because

-room in the operating system's buffer when they arrived. ps_drop is
+there was no room in the operating system's buffer when they arrived.

-not available on all platforms; it is zero on platforms where it's not
+ps_drop is not available on all platforms; it is zero on platforms

-Both ps_recv and ps_drop might, or might not, count packets not yet
+pass the filter.
+Both ps_recv and ps_drop might, or might not, count

-read from the operating system and thus not yet seen by the applica-
+packets not yet read from the operating system and thus not yet seen by

-tion. ps_ifdrop might, or might not, be implemented; if it's zero,
+the application. ps_ifdrop might, or might not, be implemented; if

-that might mean that no packets were dropped by the interface, or it
+it's zero, that might mean that no packets were dropped by the

-might mean that the statistic is unavailable, so it should not be
+interface, or it might mean that the statistic is unavailable, so it

-treated as an indication that the interface did not drop any packets.
+should not be treated as an indication that the interface did not drop

 RETURN VALUE

-or if p doesn't support packet statistics.
-If -1 is returned,
+PCAP_ERROR if there is another error or if p doesn't support packet

 SEE ALSO